linkedin/css-blocks/packages/@css-blocks/website/src/markdown/1_block-files/5_import-export.md

 title: Importing and Exporting Blocks
 ---

-So now you know about Block files, the core usit of isolation in CSS Blocks, and the rules imposed on the selectors they contain.
+So now you know about Block files, the core unit of isolation in CSS Blocks, and the rules imposed on the selectors they contain.

 However, application styles rarely live in isolation!
 This is where Block imports and exports come in to play.